 Faulkner’s entire body of work is an effort to satisfy competing historical impulses, to find a usable past in the history of Lafayette County, in and around which his family had lived for generations, and yet to acknowledge the blood—black and white—that was mixed into the dirt beneath his feet.
 This ambivalence prevented him from being a consistent friend to the civil rights movement, whose ultimate ends he supported.
 It is also what gave his stories their tension and urgency.

 Some part of antebellum Mississippi spoke to Faulkner as an ideal.
 With their first small cache of money, Faulkner and his wife, Estelle, bought a crumbling mansion outside Oxford.
 The house was to become a source of seigneurial pride, a money pit, and finally, as Faulkner’s and Estelle’s alcoholism advanced, something of a prison.
 Faulkner the freeholder was also the Faulkner whose signature novel, Absalom, Absalom, tells the history of “Sutpen’s Hundred,” a slave plantation “founded upon injustice and erected by ruthless rapacity.”
-At the end of the story, Thomas Sutpen’s mentally retarded daughter, a product of her father’s relationship with one of his slaves, burns the main house to the ground.
+At the end of the story, Thomas Sutpen’s strange, otherworldly daughter, a product of her father’s relationship with one of his slaves, burns the main house to the ground.
 Their sins follow the residents of Faulkner’s Yoknapatawpha like afternoon shadows.
 Even Toni Morrison admired what she called Faulkner’s “refusal-to-look-away” approach to Mississippi’s history.